MattMet15/hangman725/README.md

 Milestone 2: This document creates the variables for the game Milestone 3: This document creates loops which check if the guessed letter is within the random word, and provides notes for the player
-Milestone 4: This document creates the classes used within the game
+Milestone 4: This document creates the classes used within the game Milestone 5: This document defines the function which allows the user to play the game

 Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.